Juxtaposed between rolling farmland and dramatic surf below the cliffs.

 A place to gain perspective, and unlock potential.

 Situated near Muriwai on the North Island of New Zealand, Parihoa Farm is a total of 728 acres consisting of three main sections, the first being Tirikohua Point which is 120 acres, the House of Parihoa is the heart occupying 15 acres and Table Top Farm which is 585 acres.
-This once in a generation coastal opportunity set high on the cliffs of the west cost overlooking the Tasman Sea is one not to be missed.
+This once in a generation coastal opportunity set high on the cliffs of the west coast overlooking the Tasman Sea is one not to be missed.

 A series of working farms, the sections border the Tasman Sea and iconic Te Henga walkway and feature dramatic rolling hills, lush native bush and expansive wetlands.